jasonBirchall/crypto/README.md

 ### Usage

 Crypto will eventually have a number of subcommands.
 Execute: `crypto --help` in order to check them out.

+#### Flags

+A `--watch` flag is available for a number of commands, including track and graph, this allows you to loop the same command every second.

 #### Track